 A Merchant cash advance is not a business loan, it is an advance based upon the future revenues or card sales of a business.
 Unlike traditional business loans there is an APR with the business advance.

-Rates on a merchant cash advance are typically slightly higher than other small business loan options provided by mainstream lenders.
-An MCA provider will often approve an advance for a business that might not qualify for a business loan, but has a steady influx of credit card payments.
+Rates on this type of lending are typically higher than other small business loan options provided by mainstream providers.
+Lenders in the UK approve 90% of applications, this is a higher percentage due to a lower risk criteria.
+Businesses must has a steady stream of credit card payments, monthly minimum of £5,000.
 Any business owner considering this option should make sure he or she understands the terms being offered so they can make an informed decision about potential ROI.